ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

 It's important to note that the field of photogrammetry and 3D model reconstruction in VR for robotics is rapidly evolving.
 Ongoing research continues to push the boundaries of accuracy, real-time performance, and integration capabilities, with the aim of providing more realistic and interactive VR environments for robotics applications.

+## Tools Used

+There are enormous tools used to accomplish the task such as Reality Capture, and Unreal Engine.

+* **Reality Capture:** [Reality Capture](https://www.capturingreality.com/realitycapture) is a leading software tool used in the field of photogrammetry and 3D model reconstruction.
+It offers advanced capabilities for capturing and processing images to create highly detailed and accurate 3D models of real-world objects and scenes.
+Here are some key features and functionalities of Reality Capture:

 ## Reference Links ###

 1. Learn about https://www.capturingreality.com/realitycapture with tutorials in https://dev.epicgames.com/community/learning?application=capturing_reality  and News